brijeshbhakta30/eslint-config-blazex/README.md

 ## Notes

 - This package is designed to work with ESLint's Flat Config format.
 Ensure you are using a compatible version of ESLint.
-- For Next.js, React, and Node.js configurations, make sure you have the necessary plugins installed (e.g., `eslint-plugin-react`, `eslint-plugin-next`, `eslint-plugin-node`).
+- For React and Node.js configurations, make sure you have the necessary plugins installed (e.g., `eslint-plugin-react`, `eslint-plugin-node`).

 For more details, refer to the [ESLint Flat Config documentation](https://eslint.org/docs/latest/use/configure/configuration-files-new).